khanhtc1202/fromnoobstogeeks/source/_posts/type_embedding.md

 <!-- more -->

-A simple question, how does Golang represent inheritance principles even if it doesn't have class?
+A simple question, how does Golang represent inheritance principle even if it doesn't have class?
 We can easily find out the answer of this question: __embedding type__

 ```golang
 type Parent struct {